 Data science and data engineering pay significantly more at every level, but require deeper technical skills (ML/statistics and infrastructure engineering, respectively).
 Data analysis offers the most accessible entry point with a clear — if lower-ceiling — progression path.

+Remote work sounds like free money until you see the pay adjustment — or does it?
 Remote data analyst roles are widely available, but they come with a salary trade-off.

 Remote data analyst roles are widely available but typically pay 10-20% less than top-metro on-site positions.
 The salary-to-cost ratio often favors remote work from mid-cost cities.
 Hybrid is becoming the default at larger companies.